ghosy27/Mingi-Synchronos-client/README.md

 # 🔄 Mingi-Synchronos Client

 **Mingi-Synchronos** is a customized client for synchronizing mod collections between players in **Final Fantasy XIV**.
-It's a fork of the original [Mare Synchronos](https://github.com/Penumbra-Sync/Mare-Synchronos) by [rootdarkarchon](https://github.com/rootdarkarchon).
+It's a fork of the original [Mare Synchronos](https://github.com/Penumbra-Sync/Mare-Synchronos)

 This fork was made for personal use, but it’s open for anyone to use, modify, or fork to suit their own needs.